algolia/html-extractor/README.md

-# html-hierarchy-extractor
+# html-extractor

-This gems lets you extract the hierarchy of headings and content from any HTML page into an array of elements.

-Intended to be used with [Algolia][1] to improve relevance of search results inside large HTML pages.
-The records created are compatible with the [DocSearch][2] format.
+This gem can convert HTML content into JSON records ready to be pushed to Algolia.

+Each HTML page will yield an array of records (one for each `<p>` by default).
+Each record will contain its hierarchy in the page as well as other metadata that can be used to configure relevance.

 ## Installation